topheman/webpack-babel-starter/README.md

 Goto http://localhost:8080

+If you need to access from a remote device (such as a smartphone on the same network), just `LOCALHOST=false npm start` and your site will be accessible via your IP (which will be output on the terminal at launch).

 ###Build

 All the build tasks will create a built version of the project in the `./build` folder, cleaning it before making the build.